-Free community Wi-Fi services are being created, launched and managed via the GlobalReach Wi-Fi management platform for UK rail customers.
-Working together since 2014, GlobalReach and global network services provider, Level 3 (now CenturyLink), saw an opportunity to help businesses offer their customers guest and corporate Wi-Fi services with a minimum bandwidth of 1MB.
+Free community Wi-Fi services are being created, launched, and managed via the GlobalReach Wi-Fi management platform for UK rail customers.
+Working together since 2014, GlobalReach and global network services provider, CenturyLink (previously Level 3), saw an opportunity to help businesses offer their customers guest and corporate Wi-Fi services with a minimum bandwidth of 1MB.

 ScotRail Customer Deployment

 The two companies have been able to capitalise on new market opportunities across the UK.
-Their first engagement was the design, rollout and ongoing management of the ScotRail guest Wi-Fi service.
-Level 3 has significant fibre-based assets which support the UK rail network, and GlobalReach, applying its previous experience of working with London Underground, was able to design a proposition for the transport sector.
+Their first engagement was the design, rollout, and ongoing management of the ScotRail guest Wi-Fi service.
+Level 3 has significant fibre-based assets that support the UK rail network, and GlobalReach, applying its previous experience of working with London Underground, was able to design a proposition for the transport sector.

 1 Data for period Feb 2014-October 2016.